sanger/crawler/README.md

-    -h, --help    show this help message and exit --scheduled   start scheduled execution, defaults to running once --sftp        use SFTP to download CSV files, defaults to using local files --keep-files  keeps centre csv files after runner has been executed --add-to-dart add samples to DART, by default they are not
+    -h, --help    show this help message and exit --scheduled   start scheduled execution, defaults to running once --sftp        use SFTP to download CSV files, defaults to using local files --keep-files  keeps the CSV files after the runner has been executed --add-to-dart add samples to DART, by default they are not

 ## Migrations